 Strengthen your core, hip flexors, and glutes.

-Use a foam roller and be sure to stretch after a workout.
+Use a foam roller and yoga wheel and be sure to stretch after a workout.

 With fashion, opt for looks and comfort.